llazzaro/django-scheduler/README.md

 A calendar app for Django

-Donate bitcoins to this project or make commits and get tips for it.
+Donate bitcoins to this project.
-If your commit is accepted by a project maintainer and there are bitcoins on its balance, you will get a tip!

         BTC: 13BeXBBjM3PPtp8YvKFvgfXdqgZC19YX23